-Heart disease is the leading cause of death for both men and women, and early detection of this disease is critical to health and longevity.
+Cardiovascular disease is the leading cause of death for men and women.

 Heart Scan Services We Offer

 Heart Scan – $140

 Calcium Score.
 Using a CT scanner, this tests for calcium buildup of plaque on the walls of the arteries.
 It is used to detect coronary artery disease and, if present, can determine the severity.

 Heart Scan Plus – $205

 This combination package includes the heart scan and the vascular screening.